victorkane/recipe-js/README.md

 That way you don't have to execute `./node_modules/karma/bin/karma start` every time you run your tests.
 You can just do `karma`.

-And we'll install `bower`, another package manager very commonly used in JavaScript projects.
+And we'll install `bower`, another package manager very commonly used in JavaScript projects, together with a global installation of gulp, the streaming build tool, also.

 ````
 npm install -g bower
+npm install -g gulp
 ````

 And [Protractor](https://angular.github.io/protractor/#/)